causztic/soundboard-discord-bot/README.md

 # Motivation
 I wanted to add a soundboard for my DND sessions, but I faced some issues:
 - Existing soundboards will have their audio echo-cancelled by discord while aggregating the output.
-- The loopback app is really cool and works well, but it out of my budget.
+- The loopback app is really cool and works well, but it's outside my budget.
 - Existing soundboard bots require typing in the names of the clips, but I want something more instant.

 # Solution